Zero to Autonomy in Real-Time: Online Adaptation of Dynamics in Unstructured Environments: Results

 Figure \ref{fig: sim k-step} highlights the predictive performance of our approach on an unseen simulated icy terrain.
 Starting from zero prior knowledge, FE-RLS adapts within only a few seconds ($\approx 5$s), reaching prediction errors comparable to the pre-tuned batch function encoder but operating fully online.
 In contrast, the static neural ODE does not specialize to low-friction dynamics and accumulates large errors, while MAML adapts too slowly due to its reliance on gradient-based updates.

 The quantitative results in Figure \ref{fig: sim terrain adap} show that FE-RLS adapts to terrain changes between ice and pavement within seconds.
 The static neural ODE does not specialize to the low-friction ice terrain, while MAML adapts slowly, requiring more samples for gradient-based updates than are available.
+Similar to the results shown in Figure \ref{fig: van der pol comparison}, the MAML signal overlaps the NODE signal throughout the experiment, indicating minimal adaptation.
 In scenarios with abrupt terrain shifts (pavement to ice), FE-RLS rapidly updates its coefficients to track the new dynamics, generating accurate rollouts, while MAML lags and produces rollouts inconsistent with the true system.
-These results show that recursive least squares enables function encoders to adapt on the same timescale as control, a property critical for real-time planning under rapidly varying terrain.
+These results show that RLS enables function encoders to adapt on the same timescale as control, a property critical for real-time planning under rapidly varying terrain.

 Figure~\ref{fig: simulator qual} shows an example scenario from our experiments that highlights the differences between FE-RLS and MAML performance.
 While navigating an obstacle-rich urban environment, FE-RLS enables MPPI to maintain stable trajectories and complete waypoint navigation tasks under terrain transitions from high-friction pavement to low-friction ice.
 In contrast, MAML shows delayed adaptation that leads to inaccurate rollouts and collisions.